kodemore/gata/README.md

 ## Features
  - dataclasses with built-in value validation
  - support for complex nested validation
- - over 15 validators for everyday use
+ - serialisation/unserialising mechanism

-## Dataclasses
+# Dataclasses
 Dataclasses are containers and validators for data used by other classes.
-It is providing simple interface for setting/getting/validating value. `Gata` library can be used with python built-in types, which is recommended for fast prototyping and very simple validation but also provide powerful type objects reflecting json schema compatible types.
+It is providing simple interface for setting/getting/validating values. `Gata` library can be used with python built-in types, which is recommended for fast prototyping and very simple validation but also provide powerful type objects reflecting json schema compatible types.

+Dataclasses can also be used as a serialisation/deserialisation library so you can store your data in easy manner.

 ### Dataclass example with python built-in types